felipehaack/jPageReader/README.md

 #jPageReader

-API for generic page reader with just JS/HTML5/CSS3.
+API for generic page reader with only JS/HTML5/CSS3.

 If the Browser or Webview supported HTML5, CSS3 and javascript you can to use it with no fear.
 Initially, the interface from web reader is simples and there's a lot of things to do.